Proteggiamo il tuo ambiente digitale da qualsiasi attacco informatico. Sfrutta tutte le potenzialità della piattaforma SGBox!

 SIEM and Data Privacy

-SIEM technology is a valuable ally for complying with data processing regulations.
+This technology is a valuable ally for complying with data processing regulations.

 Collected data is encrypted and timestamped to preserve and make it immutable over time.
 Data retention policy is a fundamental aspect that highlights the transparency and usability of SIEM technology for businesses and organizations operating in the public sector.

-Traditional SIEM vs Next generation SIEM
+Traditional SIEM vs Next Generation SIEM

-The differences between a traditional SIEM and a Next Generation SIEM (NGSIEM) are significant and reflect the evolution of cybersecurity technologies.
+The differences between a traditional SIEM and a Next Generation SIEM are significant and reflect the evolution of cybersecurity technologies.

 • Architecture and Functionality: traditional SIEMs are designed to centrally collect and manage information and security events from different devices and systems, such as workstations, firewalls, and applications.